markp-gc/ipu_path_trace/README.md

 ## Train your own Environment Lighting Network

 The neural environment light uses a neural image field (NIF) network.
-These are MLP based image approximators and are trained using Graphcore's NIF implementation: [NIF Training Scripts](https://github.com/graphcore/examples/tree/master/code_examples/tensorflow2/neural_image_fields). *Follow the instructions there to setup a virtual env inside your docker container.*
+These are MLP based image approximators and are trained using Graphcore's NIF implementation: [NIF Training Scripts](https://github.com/graphcore/examples/tree/master/code_examples/tensorflow2/neural_image_fields).

-Next you will need to source an equirectangular-projection HDRI image (e.g. those found here are suitable: [HDRIs](https://polyhaven.com/hdris)).
-Download a 2k or 4k image and pass this to the NIF traning script.
+Before you start a training run you will need to source an equirectangular-projection HDRI image (e.g. those found here are suitable: [HDRIs](https://polyhaven.com/hdris)).
+Download a 2k or 4k image and pass it to the NIF traning script('--input').
 You can play with the hyper parameters but the parameters below are a balanced compromise between size, computational cost and quality:

 ```
 git clone https://github.com/graphcore/examples.git